Time-Resolved Microscopy Course 2018

 Aim and purpose

-The course provided an in-depth introduction to the principles underlying time-resolved fluorescence microscopy as well as its applications to the life sciences.
-Attendees were typically professionals who are using or intend to use fluorescence microscopy or correlation spectroscopy in their research.
+The course is intended for individuals wishing an in-depth introduction to the principles of time-resolved fluorescence microscopy and its applications to Life Sciences.
+Attendees are typically professionals who are using or intend to use fluorescence microscopy in their research.
 Most attendees have some knowledge of fluorescence, typically in a specialized area.
 However, other individuals, from totally different research areas and industry, get the opportunity to enter this exciting field in a very effective way and greatly benefit from the experimental sessions.

 The following companies provided hands-on experiments during the course: